-Price: NZ $15 per person, note children under 14 years of age are not allowed.
+Price: $25 per person, children under 14 years of age are not permitted.

-If you’re after the free hot pools Taupo has to offer, head on over to the Otumuheke Stream which flows into Waikato River at Spa Thermal Park.
-For a natural Taupo spa, soak under a waterfall or relax in the natural rock pools whilst admiring the natural beauty of the crystal-clear waters of Waikato River.
-Is not the one of the best free activities in Taupo?
+If you’re after the free hot pools Taupo has to offer, head on over to the Otumuheke Stream (pictured above), which flows into Waikato River at Spa Thermal Park.
+For a natural Taupo spa, soak under a waterfall or relax in the natural rock pools whilst admiring the natural beauty of the crystal-clear waters of the Waikato River.
+This is one of the best free activities in Taupo.

 Location: County Avenue, Spa Thermal Park, Taupo

 Taupo DeBretts Hot Springs